About the event

 If you are interested in supporting the forthcoming Ferroalloys Conference, then please contact:

-The Cobalt Development Institute (CDI) is a non-profit trade association set up by industry to promote the sustainable and responsible use of cobaltin all its forms.
+The Cobalt Institute (CD) is a non-profit trade association set up by industry to promote the sustainable and responsible use of cobalt in all its forms.
 It does this through its expertise in high level HS&E work, regulatory implementation, global advocacy on behalf of Members and crucially developing the sustainable credentials of this important metal.
-The CDI: adding value, getting results!
+The Cobalt Institute: adding value, getting results!

 Foundry-Suppliers.Com (FSC) provides an e-commerce exchange platform for global foundry suppliers and purchasers.
 FSC assists global casting purchasers with looking for providers, basing on our plentiful foundry experience and up-to-date database resources of global foundry suppliers.
 Also, FSC has set up a database of global foundry purchasers to help global suppliers develop overseas market, and recommends suitable casting purchasers for suppliers.
 Until now, we have promoted cooperation for many casting buyers and sellers.

 International Manganese Institute (IMnI)

 The International Manganese Institute (IMnI) is a not-for-profit industry association that represents manganese ore and alloy producers, manufacturers of metallurgical products or chemical compounds, trading houses, industry service providers, companies involved in Mn business development, universities and research organizations around the world.
 Founded in 1975, with headquarters in Paris, France, IMnI’s mission is to provide vision and guidance to the Mn industry by promoting economic, social and environmental responsibility and sustainability to all stakeholders.